China's Stock Market, Including Shanghai, Shenzhen, and Hong Kong

 The Shenzhen trades the shares of smaller, more entrepreneurial companies.
 Their growth is a critical component of China's economic reform.
 That's because these privately-owned businesses are more innovative and more profitable than the state-owned companies.
 A lot of tech companies are listed there, making this exchange similar to the NASDAQ.

 |Mining||Less than 3%||15%|

 |Transportation||5.1%||Less than 3%|

 |Real Estate||Less than 3%||4.9%|

 The Hong Kong Exchanges and Clearing Limited or HKEx, is a stock market and derivatives market.
 It is in Hong Kong, a city-state that was transferred from the United Kingdom to China in 1997.

-Mainland China selects Hong Kong's administrator, but it has its own currency, judicial system, and legislative branch until 2047.
+Mainland China selects Hong Kong's administrator, but it has its own currency, the judicial system, and the legislative branch until 2047.
 The Hang Seng is the index that tracks the Hong Kong stock exchange.